usegalaxy-eu/operations/cloud/machines.md

 Some machines accept multiple flavors.
 Sorted by cores, than by memory.

+_NOTE: We have new flavors as of 27.06.2023 with the same names as below but with a newly added suffix `d50` indicating that these flavors now have 50G disk space.
+The old flavors are also retained for backwards compatibility.
+VGCN infrastructure will use these new flavors from now on._

 ## c1.c28m225
 ### Description
 'Old' AMD machines, very stable